finos/common-domain-model/documentation/source/documentation.rst

 The ``counterparty`` attribute uses the ``Counterparty`` data type, which links a specific ``Party`` object identifying that party to its role in the transaction.
 The counterparty roles in the CDM are normalised to be either ``Party1`` or ``Party2`` and captured as a pair of enumerated values.

+This design allows to use anonymised ``Party1`` and ``Party2`` values to specify the direction of flows in the definition of a tradable product without having to reference specific parties.
+This means that the same product can now be defined in a party-agnostic way and used to represent transactions between potentially many different parties.

 .. code-block:: Haskell

  type Counterparty: